 No Cork Is Like the Other

-We’ve already discussed that the quality of corks depends on the age of the trees.
+We have already discussed that the quality of corks depends on the age of the trees.
 But there are a couple of other factors that contribute to their quality and, in particular, their porousness.

 With the different levels of quality and porousness, winemakers face the challenge of finding the right corks for their wines.
 The process of finding those that match a specific type of wine best can be long and hard.
-And it always includes the risk of choosing the wrong one and harm the wine.
+And it always includes the risk of choosing the wrong one and harming the wine.